mlynch5187/shuffler/README.md

 so I took the opportunity to set these objectives:

 - Create a card shuffling app in a less familiar language (Javascript rather than Ruby)
+- An MVP should have a single button to shuffle all the cards
 - I gave myself an entire weekend, 2.5 days, to research and implement features
 - The project should be lightweight and to the point.
 Try not to include unnecessary folders, etc.

+## Future Goals

+- Add a button to reset the deck
+- Make shuffling the cards two different actions: stack, and split
+-
 ## Tools Used

 - Javascript